javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![](proto-animal-rabbit-chain.svg)

+Now if we read something from `longEar`, and it's missing, JavaScript will look for it in `rabbit`, and then in `animal`.

 There are only two limitations:

 1. The references can't go in circles.
 JavaScript will throw an error if we try to assign `__proto__` in a circle.